Co-founder, music producer, filmmaker

 His reputation in Indigenous arts led to him to Alice Springs as Senior Music Producer for CAAMA - Central Australian Aboriginal Media Association.
 It was the experiences here recording traditional songlines whilst hearing the 5th IPCC report, which led to the founding of ‘Small Island Big Song’.

 Tim holds a BEd. in Media Arts from Melbourne University an A.D. in Music Production from the University of Victoria in Australia and has received a Churchill fellowship and invitation to speak on climate change and the arts at the United Nations, APAP - NYC, WOMEX.
 Along with industry recognition through numerous awards for projects he has played a key creative roll on.

 Having curated & toured several international tours across 17 countries featuring artists from across the Indo-Pacific, whilst releasing albums, creating edu’ programs and bringing a feature film to screen, as the co-founder and creative producer of Small Island Big Song, BaoBao is one of Taiwan’s most prominent producers of cross-cultural arts projects and ISPA Taiwan fellow 2023-25.

-As the manager of Small Island Big Song, BaoBao has realised the project from the grassroots up, fund raising through crowdfunding, philanthropic bodies and arts grants along with initiating the project’s the Fair Trade Music structure and recognition of Intangible Cultural Heritage.
-As impact producer she has designed an education package, c0-curated an AR exhibition and created an extensive interactive website (nominated for Best Music Website by IMA American Independent Music Awards 2019).
+With a B.A. in Business Management from YuanZe Univ’, BaoBao has realised Small Island Big Song project from the grassroots up, fundraising through crowdfunding, philanthropic bodies and arts grants along with initiating the project’s Fair Trade Music structure and recognition of Intangible Cultural Heritage.

 Jenn Da Costa